 Bronx Product Liability Lawyer

-If you have suffered any kind of injury or illness as a result of using a commercial or personal product, it is important to get in touch with Michael J. Prisco as soon as possible.
+If you have suffered any kind of injury or illness as a result of using a commercial or personal product, it is important to get in touch with The Law Offices of Michael J. Prisco P.C. as soon as possible.
 As an experienced product liability lawyer in the Bronx, he is ready to support you in pursuing a lawsuit for the harm you suffered on account of a manufacturer’s neglect and irresponsibility.

-Contact his firm today at (718) 795-2665 to receive a personal consultation about filing a product liability claim.
+Contact our personal injury firm today at (718) 795-2665 or via online form to receive a personal consultation about filing a product liability claim.
 Our product liability attorney in The Bronx can help.

 Types of Product Liability Cases